QuaziSamiha/lingua-joy-client/README.md

 tailwind.config.js = used for configuration of tailwind css framework vite.config.js = used for configuration of vite

-index.html = it call main.jsx
+index.html = it calls main.jsx

 firebase folder = firbase.config.js = it contains all authentication information